Home

 Tobacco paste, or granules pellets of the paste, flavoured with spices and musk.
 12

-Addiction, oral cancer, pancreatic cancer, increased blood pressure and heart rate, reduced male fertility and adverse reproductive outcomes 18
+Addiction, oral cancer, cavity , oesophagus5 acute increases in blood pressure and heart rate, cardiovascular disease, and adverse reproductive outcomes 20

 Men and women in North India 12